Click PLAY or get it ‘splained on Twitter.

 John Grisham is an activist and board member for the Innocence Project, an organization that fights to exonerate prisoners it deems wrongfully convicted.

-looks at the 2010 book issues of the death penalty through the wrongful conviction of 17-year-old Donté Drumm.
+This 2010 book looks at the issues of the death penalty through the wrongful conviction of 17-year-old Donté Drumm.
 He is a star on the high school football team and loved by the girls.

 Donté’s is accused of murdering Nicole Yarber, a cheerleader.